melowntech/workshop/tutorials/mars-peaks-and-valleys-searchable-nomenclature.rst

 Mars: Searchable Nomenclature Labels
 ------------------------------------

-In our :doc:`first Mars tutorial <mars-peaks-and-valleys>`, you used `VTS 3D geospatial software stack <https://melown.com/products/vts>`_ to  stream an interactive, browseable map of Mars from your own system using public domain data sources.
+In our :doc:`first Mars tutorial <mars-peaks-and-valleys>`, you used `VTS 3D Geospatial Software Stack <https://melown.com/products/vts>`_ to  stream an interactive, browseable map of Mars from your own system using public domain data sources.
 That was fun.

 But wait a minute - is your virtual Mars model a real *map*?
 A map should have labels, so that aliens (YOU in this case) can use it to get around.
 After all, Mars is one of the best researched and documented bodies in the solar system so its nomenclature is readily available.
 And by the long standing standard of digital cartography, a map nomenclature should be searchable.